Technical Advisory

 Adopt disciplined lifecycle practices to reduce risk during modernization:

-• Adopt CI/CD for services with automated tests for data contracts, model outputs, and end-to-end pricing flows.
+• CI/CD for services with automated tests for data contracts, model outputs, and end-to-end pricing flows.

-• Use canary deployments and blue-green strategies for critical services like pricing and gate control to minimize user impact during updates.
+• Canary deployments and blue-green strategies for critical services like pricing and gate control to minimize user impact during updates.

-• Implement digital twins of facilities for simulation-based testing of new policies, pricing strategies, and orchestration logic before rolling out to production.
+• Digital twins of facilities for simulation-based testing of policies, pricing strategies, and orchestration logic before production rollout.

-• Establish canary edge deployments to validate perception models in real environments with limited scope before broad rollout.
+• Canary edge deployments to validate perception models in real environments before broad rollout.

 Security, privacy, and compliance considerations

-Security data governance is non-negotiable in revenue-centric systems:
+Security and governance are non-negotiable in revenue-centric systems:

-• Enforce least-privilege access across devices, services, and operators, with role-based access controls and strong authentication mechanisms.
+• Enforce least-privilege access with RBAC and strong authentication across devices, services, and operators.

-• Protect data in transit and at rest with encryption, and implement data minimization to reduce exposure of sensitive information such as license plate data and payment details.
+• Protect data in transit and at rest with encryption and data minimization to reduce exposure of sensitive information such as license plate data and payments.

-• Maintain auditability through immutable logs and tamper-evident transaction records for revenue reconciliation and regulatory requirements.
+• Maintain auditability through immutable logs and tamper-evident transaction records for revenue reconciliation and regulatory needs.

-• Design with privacy by design principles, including data retention limits, user consent management, and the ability to purge or anonymize data when required.
+• Adopt privacy-by-design, with data retention limits, user consent management, and the ability to purge or anonymize data when required.

 Measurement, validation, and analytics